+Cancellations

-Cancellations - If you must cancel, please e-mail info@thornenature.org as soon as possible.
+If you must cancel, please e-mail info@thornenature.org as soon as possible.

-- A \$50.00 nonrefundable deposit is required for each Camp Experience. - Prior to March 1, 90% refund of the total fee. - March 1- March 31, 80% refund of the total fee. - April 1- April 30, 70% refund of the total fee. - After April 30, no refunds will be offered. - Last-Minute Medical Transfer/Credit In the event of illness or injury prior to the start of a Camp Experience, please e-mail info@thornenature.org as soon as possible.
-Thorne will transfer the camper to another available Camp Experience or issue a credit good for up to 1 year for a future Camp Experience.
+- A \$100.00 nonrefundable deposit is required for each camp. - Prior to March 1, 90% refund of the total fee. - March 1- March 31, 80% refund of the total fee. - April 1- April 30, 70% refund of the total fee. - After April 30, no refunds will be offered.

+Last-Minute Medical Transfer/Credit - In the event of illness or injury prior to the start of a camp, please e-mail info@thornenature.org as soon as possible.
+Thorne will transfer the camper to another available camp or issue a credit good for up to 1 year for a future camp.
 A doctor's note stating the camper's inability to participate will be required.
-Requests for a medical cancellation will not be granted after Camp Experience has ended.
+Requests for a medical cancellation will not be granted after a camp has ended.